tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

     southeast

-    Each octant is the arc of the circle +/- 22.5 degrees from the cardinal direction the octant is named for.
+    Each octant is the arc of the circle \+/\- 22\.5 degrees from the cardinal direction the octant is named for\.

   - <a name='12'></a>__::math::geometry::rect__ *nw* *se*

-    Construct a rectangle from its northwest and southeast corners and return it as the result of the command.
+    Construct a rectangle from its northwest and southeast corners and return it as the result of the command\.

   - <a name='13'></a>__::math::geometry::nwse__ *rect*

-    Extract the northwest and southeast corners of the rectangle and return them as the result of the command (a 2-element list containing the points, in the named order).
+    Extract the northwest and southeast corners of the rectangle and return them as the result of the command \(a 2\-element list containing the points, in the named order\)\.

   - <a name='14'></a>__::math::geometry::angle__ *line*

-    Calculate the angle from the positive x-axis to a given line (in two dimensions only).
+    Calculate the angle from the positive x\-axis to a given line \(in two dimensions only\)\.

       * list *line*